HeartcareGPT: A Unified Multimodal ECG Suite for Dual Signal-Image Modeling and Understanding: Conclusion

 \section{Conclusion}

 Heartcare Suite establishes a comprehensive multimodal foundation framework for fine-grained ECG understanding, integrating high-quality dataset, clinically aligned benchmarks, and scalable modeling strategies.
-We hope this work serves as a stepping stone for future research on Med-MLLMs in clinically grounded signal-language reasoning.
+We hope this work serves as a stepping stone for future research on Med-MLLMs in clinically grounded signal--language reasoning.